What you need to do before/upon arrival in Norway.

 Step 1 – All Grantees Except Those Staying in Svalbard:

-After confirming that a decision has been made on your residence permit application, schedule an appointment with the police station in your area or, if you are a student, see if your university has a day for international students to go to the police.
+As soon as a decision has been made on your residence permit application, schedule an appointment to be photographed for your residence permit card or, if you are a student, see if your university has a day scheduled for international students for this purpose.
 If it does, make note of the date and plan on attending.

-Please be aware that the police in many cities are very busy and you may not be able to get an appointment until several weeks after your arrival.
+Please be aware that the offices in many cities are very busy and you may not be able to get an appointment until quite a while after your arrival.
+Do not be discouraged by long wait times.
+Book the first available appointment and keep an eye on the site for earlier openings due to cancellations.

 Step 2 – All Grantees: